UMCollab/ODM/README.md

   put into the black box we observed widely varying provisioning rates ranging between ~80/hour and ~240/hour.

+* OneDrive filenames are not case sensitive.
+ODM does not currently make any attempt to handle case discrepancies or filename collision.

 * OneDrive filenames can be up to 400 characters in length, while most Unix filesystems only allow 255 bytes (which could be as few as 63 UTF-8 characters.)
 If ODM encounters a filename or path component that is more than